Nyanjah/AIFinalProject/README.md

 - `--play`: Play against the AI of the chosen game.
 - `--epochs`: (Optional) Number of epochs to train over.
 Default is 10.

-For example, to train a Tic Tac Toe AI model for 50 epochs, run the following command:

 ## Example
 To play Tic Tac Toe against the trained AI, run the following command:

+`py gameAI.py --game tictactoe --play`

+To train a Tic Tac Toe AI model for 50 epochs:

-- 'python gameAI.py --game tictactoe --play'
+`py gameAI.py --game tictactoe --train 50`

 ## Future Expansion
 Placeholder code has been included in the main.py script to support Connect 4 and Battleship games.
 To use these games, uncomment the necessary import statements and code blocks.